Most people have never heard of Guyana. The ones who have gone rarely forget it.

 Once at Waikin Ranch, you’ll encounter a delightful swimming hole, offering a perfect refuge from the heat.
 Alternatively, you can immerse yourself in the ranch lifestyle by joining the vaqueros on a horseback adventure.

-Once you reached Karanambu Lodge in the Rupununi Savannah you made it to one of the best places in Guyana to see the Giant River Otter!
+Once you reach Karanambu Lodge in the Rupununi Savannah, you’ve made it to one of the best places in Guyana to see the Giant River Otter!
 It’s here that you can embark on a memorable river cruise along the Rupununi River, where you might encounter the fascinating Giant Otters.
 These unique creatures, known for their social behavior, are among the largest otter species globally.
 Observing them from a distance is a highlight of every trip to Karanambu and Rupununi.

 Morning Safari Giant Anteater